Revenge porn: First Amendment and anti-SLAPP

 Some free speech advocates object to revenge porn laws on First Amendment grounds, citing the fact that US laws restricting expression have a history of being overturned.
 Journalist Sarah Jeong argues that new criminal laws meant to combat revenge porn are likely to be overbroad, resulting in unintended consequences.

 Revenge porn uploaders and websites may also challenge lawsuits using state protections against strategic lawsuit against public participations (anti-SLAPP laws), which allow defendants to counter lawsuits aimed at stifling free speech.

 Europe

 Many European countries have broad privacy statutes that may be applicable to revenge porn.
 France also criminalizes the willful violation of the intimate private life of another by "transmitting the picture of a person who is within a private place, without the consent of the person concerned".
 A German High Court made a May 2014 ruling that intimate photographs of partners should be deleted if the partner so requests.
 In 2019, after a citizen-led campaign, Italy approved a law punishing whoever disseminates images or videos with sexually explicit content, intended to remain private, without the consent of the persons represented, with a jail sentence from one to six years and a fine from €5,000 to €15,000.

+Germany

+In Germany "Revenge porn" is illegal.
+It is prosecuted using several existing laws, rather than one specific offence.
+Section 201a of the Criminal Code is the main one used.